 Heatmaps present motives, needs, and desires of your audience.
 It seems like you can peep into thoughts of your customers.
 There are two types of heatmaps:

 With the help of these two data sources, you will understand what is really important to your website visitors, what they glimpse at, and what skip at all.
 This is the most detailed usability analysis you could ever dream of.

 What is a Click Heatmap and Why Does Your Website Need It?

 - On a page, the same color is set for links and the title.
-The website owner doesn’t see anything wrong in that.
-However, the click heatmap shows that users repeatedly click on the title mistaking it for a link and trying to go to another page.
+The website owner doesn’t see anything wrong with that.
+However, the click heatmap shows that users repeatedly click on the title, mistaking it for a link and trying to go to another page.

-- Links in the text are not underlined and almost don’t differ from the rest of the text.
+- Links in the text are not underlined and almost don’t differ from the rest.
 The website heatmap clearly shows that users ignore them.

-- The list of features (goods, accessories, services) in the block is highlighted in blue font.
+- The block’s list of features (goods, accessories, services) is highlighted in blue font.
 The click heatmap shows that users perceive the list as an interactive element.
-Such pseudo-clickable item can confuse website visitors.
+Such pseudo-clickable items can confuse website visitors.

 Scroll Heatmap.
 The Principles of Work and How to Read a Heatmap?